rodneyknaap/atx-turboxt-v4/README.md

 Further, we will attempt to experiment with certain mechanisms from the PC/AT design to test and apply these on the XT design.
 Examples of this are DMA arbitration and wait state mechanisms.
-All the timing sensitive logic will be created inside CPLDs so we will gain a set design that is no longer depentent on logic speeds of TTL ICs.
+All the timing sensitive logic will be created inside CPLDs so we will gain a set design that is no longer dependent on logic speeds of TTL ICs on the mainboard.
+This will simplify the building and debugging process if anyone wants to build this computer from these designs.
-Depending on how many CPLD pins will be available, we may also develop a CPLD version of XT-IDE logic in an attempt to gain a set timing design for the conversion mechanisms used in the XT-IDE interface and XT-IDE Universal BIOS.
+Depending on how many CPLD pins will be available, we may also develop a CPLD version of XT-IDE logic in an attempt to also gain a set timing design for the conversion mechanisms used in the XT-IDE interface and XT-IDE Universal BIOS.
+This is under evaluation depending on how the design turns out further along while defining all the logic.

 # Project status
 - the project is under development and currently the mainboard schematic is being revised from Rev3 to Rev4.
 - preparation is ongoing to migrate functions into one or more CPLDs and removing these from the mainboard.

+Provisional schematics will be published as soon as the concept is further along to be able to see the direction of this project.
+At that stage, a PCB layout will be created.
+This project will run on several SMD packages for several reasons:
+- integration using CPLDs with higher pin counts
+- reducing the PCB area even further
+- improving the high frequency properties of the PCB The aim will be to develop a very compact and at the same time very complete design.

 Kind regards,